P3T Program Overview Video on YouTube - SEARCH FOR

 Get Back in Shape after Pregnancy Postpartum Army Public Health

-MEDCOM, through the APHC, maintains the P3T educational materials and offers a P3T leader course for P3T leadership.
-Local commanders are responsible for execution according to the implementation standards set forth in the APHC TG 255 series, Pregnancy Postpartum Physical Training Manuals.
-Standardized execution progresses as leaders are educated regarding P3T, new responsibilities established, and adequate personnel trained to fill the needs for local P3T.
+MEDCOM, through the APHC, maintains the P3T educational materials and offers a P3T instructor course.
+Local commanders are responsible for execution according to the implementation standards set forth in Army policy and the APHC TG 255 series, Pregnancy Postpartum Physical Training Manuals.
+Standardized execution progresses as leaders are educated, responsibilities established, and adequate personnel trained to fill the needs for local P3T.